Shylke/settings-tag/README.md

 `{settings;plugins.moderation.filters.capitalization.sanction.tickets}` = tells you if the `Sanction Ticket Channels` option is toggled on (`true`).

-`{settings;plugins.moderation.filters.capitalization.threshold}` = gives you the threshold needed to trigger the filter.
+`{settings;plugins.moderation.filters.capitalization.threshold}` = gives you the threshold number needed to trigger the filter.
 </details>

 <details>
 <summary>Cursing:</summary>

 `{settings;plugins.moderation.filters.cursing}` = general raw config of the cursing filter.

 `{settings;plugins.moderation.filters.cursing.action}` = tells you what Atlas does when the filter gets triggered.
 Output is a number. (`0` or `No output :c` = `Disabled`, `1` = `Delete the Message`, `2` = `Delete the Message & Warn the User`, `3` = `Warn the User`)